MakeSchool-Tutorials/Habitual-Swift4/P01-Main-View/content.md

 # Creating and Connecting the View

 Since you removed the *Storyboard* file from your project, I am sure you are wondering how you will create this new view.
-There are different ways that you can do this, but you are going to use a shortcut that creates both files at the same time for you.
+There are different ways that you can do this.
+In this tutorial you'll use xib files.

 > [action]
 > Press `CMD+N` to create a new file.
 Select *Cocoa Touch Class* as the file type.